Stefan Arestis | Jun 10, 2017 | 0

 - PluTonic: the second gay bar in the city, which also draws a late crowd, located in KK Times Square at G-40-1, Block G. PLU stands for “People Like Us” (a popular way for gays in Asia to refer to each other).

-GAY FRIENDLY PLACES TO STAY IN KOTA KINABALU
+GAY FRIENDLY HOTELS IN KOTA KINABALU

 There’s a variety of options for all budgets.